dialogic-godot/dialogic/README.md

 `GlossaryFont.tres` - The default font for the small popup on hover.
 This is basically the same font but smaller because you know...
 Godot <3 Fonts

 ### /Images
 You shouldn't open this folder expecting it to be organized.
-Welcome to the world of mixed naming conventions and CaSiNgSyLeS.
+Welcome to the world of mixed naming conventions and CaSiNgStYlEs.

 All icons are `.svg` files so they can scale nicely.
 I tried reusing many of the default Godot icons, but instead of using the native ones I copy-pasted the svgs and run with it.
 I should probably replace them and make the custom one more in line with the rest of the editor.